DockYard/easing/README.md

 ### Calculating a single point

-You can calculate a single point for a function along the progress of an animation:
+You can calculate a single point for a function along the progress of a timing:

 ```elixir
 iex> Easing.sine_in(0.4)
 0.19098300562505255
 ```

-### Calculating a list of animation frame values
+### Calculating a list of timing frame values

-However you likely want to calculate the list of values for a given animation. `Easing.to_list/2` will take a `Easing.Range` struct and the easing as either a function reference or a tuple.
+However you likely want to calculate the list of values for a given timing. `Easing.to_list/2` will take a `Easing.Range` struct and the easing as either a function reference or a tuple.

 ```elixir
 iex> Easing.to_list(%Easing.Range{first: 0, last: 0.5, step: 0.1}, &Easing.bounce_in_out(&1))